Before you start, note:

 Importing the shapefile and preparing it

 Now that both your shapefile and your spatial.csv file are ready, lets get back to R. The first thing you need to do is import your shapefile and convert to a raster.
-I have created a function that can perform these steps for you, called shapeToRaster().
+I have created a function that can perform these steps for you, called shapeToRaster()

 base.raster <- shapeToRaster(shape, size, spatial, coord.x, coord.y, buffer)

-• Keep in mind that your pixel size must allow R to still capture the presence of your river channels.
+, then each pixel will have 20 by 20 meters. - Keep in mind that your pixel size must allow R to still capture the presence of your river channels.
 If the river channels are too slim, you can go back to your shapefile and artificially enlarge them.

-4. The buffer allows you to request an expansion of the shapefile limits (can come in handy to ensure your stations are not cut-off from each other).
+allows you to request an expansion of the shapefile limits (can come in handy to ensure your stations are not cut-off from each other).

 raster::plot(base.raster)